Have your voice heard! Get involved with the movement to avoid internet taxation! WebmasterVote.org

 • Medicines to treat symptoms, such as depressed respiration

-• Treatments to remove the pain killer from the system, such as
+• Treatments to remove the painkiller from the system, such as

 • Activated charcoal